Laurel Lance (Arrowverse): Laurel Lance (Earth-2)

 Black Siren is introduced in The Flash season two's twenty-second episode "Invincible" as a criminal and member of Zoom's metahuman army.
 Her scream is a metahuman power that she uses to take down buildings on Zoom's order, but is stopped by Barry Allen / The Flash's team and imprisoned at S.T.A.R.
 Labs.

-Season 5

 Black Siren later re-appears in season five of Arrow.
 Initially posing as Earth-1 Laurel, she is revealed to be working for Prometheus.
 But her true identity is soon discovered by Felicity, and she, along with Team Arrow, imprison E2 Laurel at A.R.G.U.S.
 She later assists Prometheus again in kidnapping and taking the Team on Lian Yu.

-Season 6

-In season six, Black Siren works with criminals Cayden James and Ricardo Diaz, and becomes a recurring menace for Team Arrow.
+In the next season of Arrow, Black Siren works with criminals Cayden James and Ricardo Diaz, and becomes a recurring menace for Team Arrow.
 On James's order, she kills Dinah Drake's (the 3rd Black Canary's) partner and ex-lover Vincent Sobel, leaving Dinah angry and vengeful.
 Morally conflicted Earth-2 Laurel is persuaded and supported by her late Earth-1 counterpart's father Quentin Lance who remains optimistic about her redemption.
 She eventually goes public with a cover story of being abducted for "two years" making people believe that she is Earth-1 Laurel.
 In the season finale, Laurel is devastated when Quentin is shot and killed by Diaz while trying to save her.

-Season 7

-In season seven, Laurel takes on her Earth-1 counterpart's position as District Attorney and becomes an ally of Team Arrow.
+In season seven of Arrow, Laurel takes on her Earth-1 counterpart's position as District Attorney and becomes an ally of Team Arrow.
 She gains Felicity's trust and the duo start a crusade to kill Diaz, but both eventually overcome their vengeance.
 Laurel later learns from Ben Turner that Diaz was murdered in prison by Oliver's half-sister Emiko Queen, who tries to discredit Laurel by exposing her criminal past.
 She briefly relapses into her Black Siren persona but Felicity, Dinah and Sara manage to stop and convince her.
-Laurel then goes back to Earth-2 in pursuit of full redemption with Earth-1 Laurel's Black Canary outfit, given to her by Felicity.

-A flashforward set in 2040 shows Laurel working with a female vigilante group known as the Canary Network while helping a resistance movement against Galaxy One.
-She later returns briefly to help the team battle Emiko and the Ninth Circle, now operating as the "Black Canary".
+Laurel then goes back to Earth-2 in pursuit of full redemption and takes Earth-1 Laurel's Black Canary costume with her, given to her by Felicity.
+She later returns briefly to help the team battle Emiko and the Ninth Circle, now operating as the "Black Canary" of Earth-2.
+A brief flashforward set in 2040 shows a much-older Laurel working with a female vigilante group known as the "Canary Network", while helping a resistance movement against Galaxy One.